 **This article is continuously updated with the latest developments.

-Also, because of the increase in COVID-19 cases in North Macedonia, Bulgaria has decided, again, to close its borders with its neighbour on Thursday (4 June) after North Macedonia’s authorities reported a record of 120 new COVID-19 infections within 24 hours that day.
+Due to the increase in COVID-19 cases in North Macedonia, Bulgaria has decided, again, to close its borders with its neighbour on 4 June after North Macedonia’s authorities reported a record of 120 new COVID-19 infections within 24 hours that day.

 Those who are allowed to enter the country from North Macedonia, such as Bulgarian citizens or medical workers, for example, will be quarantined for 14 days.

 Travel between Bulgaria and its neighbouring countries Greece, Serbia and Romania will be without quarantine as of 1 June for business and family reasons and as of 15 June for tourism.

 The decision was made during a video conference between country leaders initiated by Bulgarian Prime Minister Boyko Borissov.